histolab/histolab/docs/quickstart.rst

    ovarian_slide = Slide(ovarian_path, processed_path=PROCESS_PATH_PROSTATE)

-**Note:** If the slides were stored in the same folder, this can be done directly on the whole dataset by calling the ``SlideSet`` object of the ``slide`` module.
+**Note:** If the slides were stored in the same folder, this can be done directly on the whole dataset by using the ``SlideSet`` object of the ``slide`` module.

 With a ``Slide`` object we can easily retrieve information about the